List of tallest buildings in the United Kingdom

-The Shard in Southwark, London, is currently the tallest completed building in the UK and was the tallest in the European Union until the UK's departure in January 2020; it was topped out at a height of 309.6 m in March 2012, inaugurated in July 2012 and opened to the public in February 2013.
+The Shard in Southwark, London, is currently the tallest completed building in the UK and was the tallest in the European Union until the UK's departure in January 2020.
+It was topped out at a height of 309.6 m in March 2012, inaugurated in July 2012, and opened to the public in February 2013.

 Historically, the nation's tallest structures were typically cathedrals, church spires, and industrial chimneys.
 Lincoln Cathedral held the title of the tallest building in the UK (and indeed the world) for several centuries.
-Originally completed in 1311, its central spire reached a height of 160 m.
-However, the spire collapsed in 1549 and was not rebuilt.
+Completed in 1311, its central spire reached 160 m, but it collapsed in 1549 and was not rebuilt.
 At 111 m, St Paul's Cathedral was the tallest building in London from 1710.
-High-rise development was restricted in the capital if it would obstruct protected views of the cathedral and other historic buildings.
-This protective policy, known as 'St Paul's Heights', had been in operation by the City of London since 1937.
+High-rise development in the capital was restricted if it obstructed protected views of the cathedral or other historic buildings.
+This protective policy, known as 'St Paul's Heights', has been in operation since 1937.
 St Paul's was eventually surpassed by the 119 m Millbank Tower in 1963.

 Since the turn of the 21st century, the number of high-rise buildings in London has grown significantly.
-Currently, the UK's tallest office buildings are all located in the City of London and the capital's secondary business district of Canary Wharf.
+The UK's tallest office buildings are all located in the City of London and the capital's secondary business district of Canary Wharf.
 The five tallest are 22 Bishopsgate at 278 m, One Canada Square at 235 m, Heron Tower at 110 Bishopsgate at 230 m, 122 Leadenhall Street at 225 m, and 8 Bishopsgate at 204 m.
 The five tallest residential buildings in the UK are also in London: Landmark Pinnacle at 233 m, Newfoundland at 220 m, Aspen Tower at 216 m, Valiant Tower at 215 m, and One Park Drive at 205 m.

 Manchester, Birmingham and Salford are the only other UK cities with skyscrapers taller than 150 m.

-As of September 2025, there are 36 habitable buildings at least 100 m tall under construction in the UK – 22 in London, seven in Greater Manchester, three in Birmingham, two in Leeds and one each in Glasgow and Sheffield.
-Other UK cities with buildings over 100-metres approved or proposed include Cardiff, Milton Keynes and Portsmouth.
+As of April 2026, there are 36 habitable buildings at least 100 m tall under construction in the UK: 22 in London, seven in Greater Manchester, four in Birmingham, and one each in Leeds, Glasgow and Sheffield.